-Care Proceedings involving Social Services
+Care Proceedings Involving Social Services

-In certain circumstances, social workers with Children Services at the Local Authority become involved with some families.
+In certain circumstances, social workers with Children's Services at the Local Authority become involved with some families.
 This can often leave parents, grandparents and other family members feeling powerless, uncertain and even frightened about what might happen in the future.

+At Fosters we offer clear and direct advice designed to assist and help you understand and be part of the process.
 If a Local Authority decides to bring care proceedings, one of our experienced Advocates will represent you at Court, helping you through the process and ensuring that your voice is heard with the view to trying to achieve a successful outcome.

 Even if proceedings are taking place in a different part of the country, we can provide you with expert advice right here in Norfolk and arrange for you to be represented at Court by carefully selected local Lawyers.